microsoft/WhatTheHack/xxx-IntroToKubernetes/Student/Challenge-09.md

 ## Description

-In this challenge you will be installing Helm locally and in your cluster and then creating a Helm "Chart" for the Language Facts application and then using helm to quickly deploy different version of that application.
+In this challenge you will be installing Helm locally and then creating a Helm "Chart" for the Language Facts application and then using helm to quickly deploy different version of that application.

 ### Without Helm
 - Deploy the Language Facts application for this challenge using the yaml files provided in the `/Challenge-09` folder of the `Resources.zip` package.
 You will have to install the namespace, deployment, and service yaml in that sequence.